Tanakagi/Monitoring-Infrastructure-./Task 4.md

-# Task 7: Testing VPC connectivity with the internet.
+# Task 4: Monitoring for infrastructure compliance.

 <b>I entered a curl command to test the public servers' connectivity with the internet.</br>
 <b>•This output confirms that my Public Sever instance can talk with the internet.</br>